Lectures on Lie groups over local fields

 is an open subring of~$\K$, its so-called \emph{valuation ring}.
 If $\K$ is a local field, then $\bO$ is a compact subring of~$\K$ (which is maximal and hence independent of the choice of absolute value).

-\subsection{{ Calculation of indices}}
+\subsection{Calculation of indices}

-Indices of compact subgroups inside others are ubiquitous in the structure theory of totally disconnected groups.
+Indices of compact subgroups inside others are omni\-present in the structure theory of totally disconnected groups.
 We therefore perform some basic calculations of indices now.
-Haar measure $\lambda$ on a locally compact group~$G$ will be used as a tool and also the notion of the \emph{module} of an automorphism, which measures the distortion of Haar measure.
-We recall: \begin{numba} Let $G$ be a locally compact group and $\cB(G)$ be the $\sigma$-algebra of Borel subsets of~$G$.
-If $\alpha\colon G\to G$ is a (bicontinuous) automorphism, then
+Haar measure $\lambda_G$ on a locally compact group~$G$ will be used as a tool and also the notion of the \emph{module} of an automorphism, which measures the distortion of Haar measure.
+We recall: \begin{numba} Let $G$ be a locally compact group and $\B(G)$ be the $\sigma$-algebra of Borel subsets of~$G$.
+We let $\lambda_G\colon \B(G)\to [0,\infty]$ be a Haar measure on~$G$, i.e., a non-zero Radon measure which is left-invariant in the sense that $\lambda_G(gA)=\lambda_G(A)$ for all $g\in G$ and $A\in \B(G)$.
+It is well-known that a Haar measure always exists, and that it is unique up to multiplication with a positive real number (cf.\ \cite{HaR}).
+If $\alpha\colon G\to G$ is a (bicontinuous) automorphism, then also